bcgov/fbp-go/README.md

 ## Log of changes & decisions

 ### v1.0.5 (future)
-- [ ] Automated build (apk + appbundle) in github workflow.
-- [ ] Consider swapping out ExpansionPanel (it uses up a lot of space).?
-- [ ] Consider dropping acronyms.
+- [ ] Modal bug.
+You can click anywhere on the screen, and that closes the modal.
+- [x] Only showing GFL and curing for OA1 and O1B.
+- [x] Only showing PDF and PC sliders for M1, M2, M3 and M4.
+- [ ] Persist last settings?
+(Except for lat/long - since that's a log of the persons location and we don't want to persist anything personal)
 - [ ] Make heading height in advanced and basic look the same.
 - [ ] More spacing between each result, and space between heading and 1st result.
 - [ ] A bit more space between the last input item and the results. (e.g. space between curing and primary heading is different.)
+- [ ] Consider swapping out ExpansionPanel (it uses up a lot of space).?
+- [ ] Plus/minus buttons.
+- [ ] Automated build (apk + appbundle) in github workflow.
+- [ ] Consider dropping acronyms.
 - [ ] What is the unit of measure for the fire spread.
-- [ ] Modal bug.
-You can click anywhere on the screen, and that closes the modal.
+- [ ] Finalise disclaimer popup.

 ### v1.0.4 (current)